 Yes.
 While the Selection Committee takes into account the host site’s level of investment in the Fellowship as an indicator of how much the host site cares about having the Fellow, this is a small part of the overall determination.
 Proposals where the host organization cannot contribute any amount toward the fellowship will be considered.

 The budget can be very simple as in these sample budgets .
 We are looking for you to list any contribution your host organization will make - either to your salary or by providing benefits and the amount you wish to seek from the school.
-Note that the maximum award from UC Davis is a $45,000 salary and a $2,500 bar stipend.
+The budget should be based on a $45,000 salary.

 If you are selected, you will begin work in the fall after you graduate.
 You and your host site should agree upon the specific date, but you will need the law school’s advance authorization if the start date will be earlier than August 1st or later than October 31.

 No. The Fellowships are only open to current third year students.
 This is true even if you are doing a judicial clerkship the year after you graduate.